DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Dataset Auditing in DL

-\partitle{Assumptions of Data Owner} The data owner intends to publish a dataset and audit any unauthorized usage of it.
+\firstpartitle{Assumptions of Data Owner} The data owner intends to publish a dataset and audit any unauthorized usage of it.
 The capabilities of the data owner are as follows. \begin{itemize} \item In the preparation stage, the data owner has full control of this stage and the dataset.
-He can determine what preprocessing steps $\mathcal{P}(\cdot)$ to apply to the dataset and which portions of the data to release. \item In the exploitation stage, the data owner has no knowledge of the operations of the adversary.
-He also cannot interfere with the training of the adversary's model. \item In the auditing stage, the data owner only has access to the adversary's trained model. \end{itemize}
+They can determine what preprocessing steps $\mathcal{P}(\cdot)$ to apply to the dataset and which portions of the data to release. \item In the exploitation stage, the data owner has no knowledge of the operations of the adversary.
+They also cannot interfere with the training of the adversary's model. \item In the auditing stage, the data owner only has access to the adversary's trained model. \end{itemize}

-According to the operation and capability of the data owner, existing dataset auditing methods can be further classified according to the following simple taxonomies~\cite{du2025sok}.
+According to the operation and capability of the data owner, existing dataset auditing methods can be further classified according to the following simple taxonomies~\citep{du2025sok}.

-\begin{definition}[Intrusive and Non-intrusive Dataset Auditing] In the preparation stage, if the data owner does not need to alter the raw dataset, \ie, $\mathcal{D}=\widehat{\mathcal{D}}$, the dataset auditing method is a non-intrusive method.
-Otherwise, it is an intrusive method. \end{definition}
+\begin{definition}[Intrusive and Non-intrusive Dataset Auditing] In the preparation stage, if the data owner does not need to alter the raw dataset, \ie, $\mathcal{D}=\widehat{\mathcal{D}}$, the dataset auditing method is a non-intrusive method, otherwise an intrusive one. \end{definition}

 \begin{definition}[White-box and Black-box Dataset Auditing] In the auditing stage, if $\mathcal{A}$ only needs API access to the suspicious model (\ie, only get the outputs of given inputs), it is defined as a black-box method.
-Otherwise, if additional information about the suspicious model is needed (\eg, the parameters or the intermediate results during inference), the dataset auditing method $\mathcal{A}$ is a white-box method. \end{definition}
+Otherwise, if additional information about the suspicious model is needed (\eg, the parameters or the intermediate results during inference), $\mathcal{A}$ is a white-box method. \end{definition}

-In this paper, we pay more attention to black-box dataset auditing since it is more practical in real-world scenarios.